Lavvu: Using a lavvu

 Sami lavvu at the open-air museum in Jukkasjärvi, Sweden.

 Inside the living quarters of the lavvu, there is a fireplace in the middle used for heating and to keep mosquitoes away.
 The smoke escapes through the smoke hole in the top of the lavvu that is usually left open.
-Occasionally a rough blanket is wrapped round the smoke hole to make the opening smaller, but not to the point where smoke would be prevented from escaping.
+Occasionally a rough blanket is wrapped around the smoke hole to make the opening smaller, but not to the point where smoke would be prevented from escaping.
 In order to prevent smoke from building up inside, proper air circulation is maintained by leaving an opening between the ground and the cover, or leaving the door slightly open.
 Keeping the fire hot enough to let the heated smoke rise through the smoke hole is necessary.

 Traditionally, there was a smaller door in the back of the lavvu, opposite the front door, called the bear door.
 This was used for ceremonial purposes, such as removing the dead (not appropriate out of the front door) and similar functions.
 Few lavvus today have this door for such purposes.